Customer Service vs Customer Experience: Key Differences

 4. A few days later, they are browsing Facebook when they see a targeted advert for your business.

-6. When placing the trainers in their basket, they wonder if they can be bought in blue and white, as well as the traditional red and white, so they initiate a live chat using the chat widget on the web page to ask a customer service advisor.
+6. When placing the trainers in their basket, they wonder if they can be bought in blue and white, as well as the traditional red and white, so they initiate a live chat using the chat widget on the web/app page to ask a customer service advisor.

 7. After chatting and understanding the customer’s enquiry, the advisor escalates the live chat to a video chat interaction to show the customer the trainers in different colours.